paulbert/mdwiki/README.md

 [![Build Status](https://travis-ci.org/Dynalon/mdwiki.png?branch=master)](https://travis-ci.org/Dynalon/mdwiki)

+This is a modified version of MDwiki with changes to the 0.6.x branch.

+## Differences from main repo
-This is a modified version of MDwiki that has the flatly theme for Bootstrap in the mdwiki.html file inline rather than the default theme in the 0.6.x branch.
+* The flatly theme for Bootstrap is the main theme rather than the default, allowing the flatly theme to be used offline.
+The default Bootstrap theme can be chosen in navigation.md with 'classic'
+* Added a function to basic_skeleton.js which adds target="\_blank" to any links to external domains
+* Adds a line to the setPageTitle function which will set the text of the title tag to the text of the opening h1 tag of the page if found.

 MDwiki
 ======